Total Pageviews

 Tuesday, December 16, 2025

-1812 members posing for a photo at the Wreaths Across America Wreath Laying Ceremony.
+1812 members posing for a photo at the Wreaths Across America Wreath Laying Ceremony

 The two gentlemen in the photo below are very important to the smooth operation of the Wreaths Across America Wreath Laying each year.
 This year, there was a problem with the wreaths being delivered in a truck that was too large to enter the Wilmington National Cemetery.
 Luckily, thanks to TV advertising and outreach to the sponsorship groups, there was enough manpower and trucks to move the wreaths to the proper locations at the cemetery in time for distribution, a little after 12:30, when the program was over.